Scabies: Prevention of passing on scabies to other people

-Mass-treatment programs that use topical permethrin or oral ivermectin have been effective in reducing the prevalence of scabies in a number of populations.
+Mass-treatment programs that use topical permethrin or oral ivermectin have been effective in reducing the prevalence of scabies in several populations.
 No vaccine is available for scabies.
 The simultaneous treatment of all close contacts is recommended, even if they show no symptoms of infection (asymptomatic), to reduce rates of recurrence.
 Since mites can survive for only two to three days without a host, other objects in the environment pose little risk of transmission except in the case of crusted scabies.
 Therefore, cleaning is of little importance.
 Rooms used by those with crusted scabies require thorough cleaning.

 Management

 Treatment

 Several medications are effective in treating scabies.
-Treatment should involve the entire household, and any others who have had recent, prolonged contact with the infested individual.
-Options to control itchiness include antihistamines and prescription anti-inflammatory agents.
+Treatment should involve the entire household and any others who have had recent, prolonged contact with the infested individual.
+In addition to treating the infestation, options to control itchiness include antihistamines and prescription anti-inflammatory agents.
 Bedding, clothing and towels used during the previous three days should be washed in hot water and dried in a hot dryer.

 Treatment protocols for crusted scabies are significantly more intense than for common scabies.

 Permethrin

 Permethrin, a pyrethroid insecticide, is the most effective treatment for scabies, and remains the treatment of choice.
-It is applied from the neck down, usually before sleep, and left on for about eight to 14 hours, then washed off in the morning.
+It is applied from the neck down, usually before sleep, and left on for about 8 to 14 hours, then washed off in the morning.
 Care should be taken to coat the entire skin surface, not just symptomatic areas; any patch of skin left untreated can provide a "safe haven" for one or more mites to survive.
-One application is normally sufficient, as permethrin kills eggs and hatchlings, as well as adult mites, though many physicians recommend a second application three to seven days later as a precaution.
-Crusted scabies may require multiple applications, or supplemental treatment with oral ivermectin (below).
+One application is normally sufficient, as permethrin kills eggs, hatchlings, and adult mites, though many physicians recommend a second application three to seven days later as a precaution.
+Crusted scabies may require multiple applications or supplemental treatment with oral ivermectin (below).
 Permethrin may cause slight irritation of the skin that is usually tolerable.
+In recent years, concern is growing about permethrin-resistant scabies, although some researchers refer to this as pseudo-resistance.